danb35/freenas-iocage-nextcloud/README.md

   clone jail.
 It is easier and faster to update the underlying FreeBSD OS in a base jail, but they might take up more space than clone jails.
 * DB_PATH, FILES_PATH, CONFIG_PATH, and THEMES_PATH: These are the paths to your database files, your data files, nextcloud config files, theme files and the FreeBSD Ports collection.
 They default to $POOL_PATH/nextcloud/db, $POOL_PATH/nextcloud/files, $POOL_PATH/nextcloud/config, and $POOL_PATH/nextcloud/themes, respectively.
 * DATABASE: Which database management system to use.
 Default is "mariadb", but can be set to "pgsql" if you prefer to use PostgreSQL.
+At this time, PostgreSQL does not seem to be working.
 * INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 * JAIL_INTERFACES: Defaults to `vnet0:bridge0`, but you can use this option to select a different network bridge if desired.
 This is an advanced option; you're on your own here.
 * VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.